Ingredients and Versions of Vietnamese Steamed Rice Rolls

-Vietnamese Steamed Rice Roll is made by stuffing ground pork, minced black fungus and shallots into a thin, wide and translucent sheet of steamed fermented rice batter.
-Banh Cuon is usually eaten with Vietnamese pork pie, bean sprouts, various Vietnamese herbs, sliced cucumber, deep-fried chopped shallot and dipping fish sauce.
-Sometimes, a drop of the essence of the expensive and rare lethocerus indicus adds flavor to the fish sauce dip and we call it Nuoc Mam Ca Cuong.
+The famous Vietnamese Steamed Rice Rolls (Banh Cuon) are made by stuffing ground pork, minced black fungus, and shallots into a thin, wide and translucent sheet of steamed fermented rice batter.
+Vietnamese people usually eat Banh Cuon with Vietnamese pork pie, bean sprouts, various Vietnamese herbs, sliced cucumber, deep-fried chopped shallot and dipping fish sauce.
+A drop of the essence of the expensive and rare lethocerus indicus adds flavor to the fish sauce dip and we call it Nuoc Mam Ca Cuong.
 There are some old restaurants or food stalls in Ha Noi serve Banh Cuon with Nuoc Mam Ca Cuong these days.

-A different version of Banh Cuon which are found in Thanh Tri – a southern district of Hanoi and Kenh village of Nam Dinh province.
+A different version of Vietnamese Steamed Rice Rolls is found in Thanh Tri – a suburban district of Hanoi and Kenh village in Nam Dinh Province.
 We call them Banh Cuon Thanh Tri and Banh Cuon Lang Kenh.
-The interesting is that these kinds of Vietnamese Steamed Rice Roll aren’t rolls, but just slightly steamed rice sheets and served with sliced pork pie, deep-fried chopped shallot or prawn.
+These kinds of Vietnamese Steamed Rice Roll aren’t rolls, but just slightly steamed rice sheets.
+The rolls are served with sliced pork pie, deep-fried chopped shallot or prawn.